-A BOP bundles general liability and commercial property insurance in one plan.
+A BOP bundles general liability coverage and commercial property insurance in one plan.
 It's often the most cost-effective type of insurance for computer and electronics retailers.

 Most states require workers' comp for computer and electronics stores that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.